Navid-Ishaq/az500-freelancer-projects/04-data-protection-encryption/25-monitor-secret-expiration-azure-monitor.md

-# Task 25: Monitor Secret Expiration Alerts Using Azure Monitor
+# 🛡️ Project 25: Monitor secret expiration alerts using Azure Monitor

-**Domain:** 04 - Data Protection & Encryption
+## 📌 Project Objective

-This task helps you set up **alerts** in **Azure Monitor** to track **secret expiration dates** in **Key Vault**, ensuring timely renewals before services break due to expired credentials.
+Set up **Azure Monitor** to track expiration timelines of secrets stored in **Azure Key Vault** and trigger proactive alerts before they expire, minimizing disruptions to dependent applications and services.

-Real-world use: Prevents outages caused by unnoticed expired secrets or certificates, improving uptime and reliability.
+## 💡 Why This Project Matters
+Secret expiration can lead to app failures, outages, or compliance issues.
+This project builds a proactive monitoring layer, so teams are notified well in advance, maintaining both **availability** and **security posture**.

+## 🧰 Core Azure Services Involved
+- **Azure Monitor**
+- **Key Vault Diagnostic Settings**
+- **Log Analytics Workspace**
+- **Alert Rules and Action Groups**

+---

+## 🔁 The Project Breakdown Begins Below
+Each project is further explained in 7 actionable, real-world formats 👇

+---